-Considering your Blu-rays, and Netflix and Amazon Prime Video streams, output 5.1 Dolby/DTS soundtracks as standard, it makes perfect sense to invest in a 5.1 surround system if you really want the best sound to complement your pictures.
+Considering your Blu-rays, and Netflix, Amazon Prime Video and Apple TV+ streams, output 5.1 Dolby/DTS soundtracks as standard, it makes perfect sense to invest in a 5.1 surround system if you really want the best sound to complement your pictures.
 You can also expand to a 7.1-channel set-up, or full Dolby Atmos system with speakers in the ceiling at a later date if you want, too.

 Yes, this is a costly option.
 And you’ll have to commit a lot of floor-space to kit and cables.
-There's some absolute rippers out there like the Dali Oberon 5 5.1 package and PMC Twenty5.23 5.1 but you don’t have to cash in your life’s savings to get a decent home cinema system started.
+There's some absolute rippers out there like the Dali Oberon 5 5.1 package, Q Acoustics 3050i 5.1 Cinema Pack and PMC Twenty5.23 5.1 but you don’t have to cash in your life’s savings to get a decent home cinema system started.